CAN YOU TRUST SOCIAL MEDIA REVIEWS?

 For the business owner, getting reviews is easy, and all business owners know that social media is the new word of mouth.
 So why wouldn't a business owner go after ratings and reviews?
 There are a few reasons.
 They may not have a digital presence.
 Even with a gazzilion websites out there, as of mid 2018, about 46% of small businesses still do not have a website.
-There are lots of legitimate reasons for a company to not have a digital presence through a website or social media.
+There are lots of legitimate reasons for a company to not have a digital presence.
 But let's assume you are shopping for a product or service that would normally include a website.

 So, again, if you are shopping in an industry that normally shows a digital presence, why no reviews?
 There are only a couple reasons I can think of.
-First, perhaps they are concerned about increasing their level of transparency with customers.
-Second, they know their reputation is not so good, but they have a steady stream of new customers coming in, ignoring the lifetime value of repeat customers.
+First, perhaps the company is concerned about increasing their level of transparency with customers.
+Second, they know their reputation is not so good, but they have a steady stream of new customers coming in, so why bother.
 Third, they don't know how.
 (The last one is easily, and cheaply, addressed by hiring a third party vendor to do the work.
 More about that below.)
-Third, they are resting on a large number or repeat of new customers, giving little concern for the feedback of either group.
+Fourth, they are resting on a large number or repeat or new customers, giving little concern for the feedback of either group.

 HOW ABOUT QUALITY?
-CAN YOU TRUST THE REVIEWS AND STAR RATING I SEE?
+CAN YOU TRUST THE REVIEWS AND STAR RATINGS?

 Second, a couple bad ratings can really pummel a business that doesn't have many reviews.
 For example, if a small start up has 10 reviews with 9, 5 star ratings and a single 1 star rating, their average rating will be is 4.6.
 However, if a company has 49, 5 star ratings and a single 1 star rating, their average is 4.9.
 So, when looking at the average, look also at the volume.